OpenGVLab/InternVideo/Downstream/Temporal-Action-Localization/README.md

 ## Installation
 * Follow INSTALL.md for installing necessary dependencies and compiling the code.
+* The annotations for the used data can be downloaded from [here](https://pjlab-my.sharepoint.cn/:u:/g/personal/wangyi_pjlab_org_cn/EbMrA1ltSdBPttMho9pe0cYBshPWec7IKmYFTNMGvdmT1A?e=jsmerl).
+Unzip and put them in the folder `./data`.

 ## To Reproduce Our Results of InternVideo